Abeehimr/CS50W_Projects/README.md

 - **Description:** A Wikipedia-like online encyclopedia.
 Users can create, edit, and view wiki pages.
 Built using Django.
 - **Link:** [Wikipedia Clone](https://github.com/Abeehimr/CS50W_Projects/tree/main/wiki)

-## Usage

-Each project directory contains its own README with instructions on how to set up and run the project locally.

 ## License